-I love a muffin recipe and I love it even more if I can make it a guilt free healthy snack.
-I don’t often fully omit sugar from these kinds of recipes because sugar does serve a few function in baking.
+I love a muffin recipe and I love it even more if I can make it a guilt-free healthy snack.
+I don’t often fully omit sugar from these kinds of recipes because sugar does serve a few functions in baking.
 And it’s not only just to sweeten a recipe.
 It can help with structure and the actual crumb of the bake.
 I have a sweet tooth so I packed these Skinny Sugar Free Fruity Muffins with plenty of sweet fruits to compensate for the lack of sugar.
 And while they don’t have that sugary sweetness they certainly do have a natural sweetness to them.

 So much fruit.

 I love fruit, it really is natures candy.
-When ripe, its sweet, refreshing and delicious.
+When ripe, it’s sweet, refreshing and delicious.
 When used in the right way it makes a wonderful baking companion.
 Pie anyone?
 Cobbler or maybe a cheeky fruit salad?
-Anyway… I have made sure to pack these muffins with natures natural sweeteners.
+Anyway… I have made sure to pack these muffins with natures, natural sweeteners.

 First up we have a ripe mashed banana – the more brown spots on the skin the better.
-It just means its going to make your skinny sugar free fruity muffins even sweeter.
+It just means it’s going to make your skinny sugar free fruity muffins even sweeter.
 We have also added in some unsweetened applesauce for flavour, texture and structure.
-We also have chopped up dried apricots and freeze dried strawberries added to the batter again for flavour and texture.
+We also have chopped up dried apricots and freeze-dried strawberries added to the batter again for flavour and texture.
 All these fruits are sweet and lovely so we don’t need to add any refined sugar into our batter.

 - 113 grams unsalted butter - melted & cooled (1 stick)